-"Luxury emissions are different from survival emissions, which emphasises the need for a strategy of contraction and convergence, whereby rich countries rapidly reduce emissions and poor countries can increase emissions to achieve health and development gain, both having the same sustainable emissions per person.
+"Luxury emissions are different from survival emissions, which emphasises the need for a strategy of a convergence, whereby rich countries rapidly reduce

 Contraction and convergence - Climate change requires two possibly conflicting actions.
 Carbon emissions must be reduced to avoid the worst outcome of climate change.
 Poor countries need rapid economic development so that no country, community, or individual is too poor to adapt to climate change.
 The concept of contraction and convergence, developed by the Global Commons Institute, considers the need to pursue both these actions simultaneously.
 Contraction and convergence reduce overall carbon emissions to a sustainable level but do so according to an equal share of emissions per person globally.
 Industrialised countries would dramatically reduce their emissions whilst developing countries would increase theirs to allow for, and stimulate, development and poverty reduction."